 Ideally, an extension of the probationary period should be with good reason; so for instances where it is felt the employee may be able to demonstrate an improvement in performance with further training, or where the employee’s performance has not been effectively evaluated due to periods of absence.
 An extension can also go some way in evidencing that a reasonable process has been undertaken.

-Although, often overlooked, the usual test of ‘reasonableness’ should be applied to probationary dismissals.
-Therefore to dismiss for reason of conduct or performance, the employee should know what is expected of them.
-In addition to a detailed employee induction, regular interventions, reviews, support and training throughout the probationary period should re-affirm the requirements of the employee.
+Although often overlooked, the usual test of ‘reasonableness’ should be applied to probationary dismissals.
+Therefore to dismiss for the reason of conduct or performance, the employee should know what is expected of them.
+In addition to detailed employee induction, regular interventions, reviews, support and training throughout the probationary period should reaffirm the requirements of the employee.

-As such, the probationary period would be fair and safe, giving employees a reasonable opportunity to demonstrate improvements and avoid a dismissal, and ensure that only genuinely unsuitable employees are being caught in the ‘safety net’.
-Any complaints or grievances from the employee that may arise during the course of the probationary period, particularly those involved statutory rights, must be thoroughly investigated and appropriate solutions must be put in place.
-Ensuring there is documentary evidence of the process throughout is key, and, it could be the difference between a tribunal win and loss.
+As such, the probationary period would be fair and safe, giving employees a reasonable opportunity to demonstrate improvements and avoid dismissal, and ensuring that only genuinely unsuitable employees are being caught in the ‘safety net’.
+Any complaints or grievances from the employee that may arise during the course of the probationary period, particularly those involving statutory rights, must be thoroughly investigated and appropriate solutions must be put in place.
+Ensuring there is documentary evidence of the process throughout is key, and, it could be the difference between a tribunal win and a loss.